St Peter’s Basilica is one of the largest churches in the world.

 Baldacchino is a bronze canopy supported by four spiral columns, richly decorated with gold, which majestically rises upward.

-It was the first masterpiece that the 26-years old Gianlorenzo Bernini built for St Peter’s Basilica.
+It was the first masterpiece the 26-year-old Gianlorenzo Bernini built for St Peter’s Basilica.

-The structure is placed right under the imposing dome of St Peter’s Basilica which makes the Baldacchino look small.
+The structure is placed right under the imposing dome of St Peter’s Basilica, making the Baldacchino look small.

 7. The artwork inside St. Peter’s Basilica aren’t paintings